-Architects design buildings but as an Architect I find that many people do not often understand what goes into a building design.
-In this post we will outline the new building design services an architect such as myself may provide.
+Architects design buildings and as an architect myself, I find that many people do not often understand what goes into a building design.
+In this post we will outline the new building design services an architect may provide.

-I am an architect in NY and owner of Fontan Architecture a Manhattan Based architecture firm this post is based on my experience and practices in New York City.
+I am an architect in NYC and owner of Fontan Architecture a Manhattan Based architecture firm this post is based on my experience and practices in New York City.

 Predesign, Feasibility, & Zoning Analysis

-The first step to any building design is Predesign or what is commonly referred to as a feasibility study.
+The first step to any building design is pre-design or what is commonly referred to as a feasibility study.
 This is essentially figuring out a game plan.
-These are the most common pointes an architect and developer or property owner must consider before beginning to design a building.
+These are the most common points an architect, developer or property owner must consider before beginning to design a building.

 There are many issues to consider in predesign especially as different sites or building programs may have different requirements.

 The following is a list of what Predesign can most commonly include:

 - Project Timeline

 New York city has incredibly complicated zoning regulations which makes a zoning analysis and feasibility study even more important.

 Schematic design is the first step in the architectural building design process.
 This is the basic design.
 Essentially schematic design outlines what a building is going to look like and how it will function.
 During the schematic design process, an architect will make massing studies and establish the shape and size of the building.
 The architect will then proceed to develop floor plans for the building layout including, rooms, circulation, elevators and stairs etc. Schematic design will also include a very preliminary idea of the exterior of building without much detail.